-The risen Lord can’t be a historical character that we read about, but a person whom we know as much or better than any other person we know.
+The risen Lord can’t be a historical character that we read about, but a person whom we know as much or better than any other person.
 We can’t see him.
 We can’t touch him.
 We can’t hear the sound of his voice.
 How, then, do we know that we know him?

 “Now by this we know that we know him, if we keep his commandments” (1 John 2:5, NKJV)